HemantKoti/University-at-Buffalo/README.md

-# UBCSESpring2020
+# University at Buffalo
-A private repository to manage code for all the assignments done in UB
+A private repository to manage code for all the assignments done at University at Buffalo